Battle of Mikatagahara: Tokugawa retreat

 When Ieyasu returned to Hamamatsu Castle, he was accompanied by only five men.
 The town was on the verge of panic as rumor had already reached Hamamatsu that the battle had gone badly.

 Nevertheless, Ieyasu commanded that the castle gates remain open and that braziers be lit to guide his retreating army back to safety.
 Sakai Tadatsugu beat a large war drum, seeking to persuade the returning men of their courageous retreat.
-When the Takeda vanguard led by Baba Nobuharu and Yamagata Masakage heard the drums and saw the braziers and open gates, they mistakenly assumed that Ieyasu had planned a trap and stopped to made camp for the night at their present position short of Hamamatsu.
+When the Takeda vanguard led by Baba Nobuharu and Yamagata Masakage heard the drums and saw the braziers and open gates, they mistakenly assumed that Ieyasu had planned a trap and stopped to make camp for the night at their present position short of Hamamatsu.

-Tokugawa's counter attack
+Tokugawa counterattack

 In the night, a small band of about one hundred Tokugawa foot soldiers and 16 matchlock gunners led by Ōkubo Tadayo and Amano Yasukage attacked the Takeda camp, throwing the vanguard of the Takeda army into confusion.
 Uncertain of the remaining strength of the Tokugawa forces, and worried that reinforcements from Oda Nobunaga or Uesugi Kenshin were on their way, Takeda Shingen decided to withdraw his forces back to his own territories.
+This skirmish occurred near Saigagake, a narrow gorge some ten meters deep and 450 meters long, about one kilometer north of Hamamatsu Castle.
+Known in Japanese sources as the "Battle of Saigagake", the Tokugawa used tactics such as stretching a cloth across the cliff to make it look like a bridge, causing the Takeda forces to suffer numerous casualties when they attempted to flee across this fake bridge.
+However, this account appears as an anecdote in later records compiled by the Tokugawa shogunate and not in contemporary historical records.
+Nevertheless, the site of the alleged ruse was designed a Shizuoka Prefecture Historic Site in 1952.

 According to the Kansei Chōshū Shokafu, the famous Iga ninja Hattori Hanzō rendered meritorious service during the Battle of Mikatagahara.
 The genealogy of major samurai complied by the later Tokugawa shogunate records that Hanzo captured a Takeda spy named "Chikuan" and delayed the advancing Takeda at the Tenryū River with an asymmetrical counterattack of only thirty men.

 Aftermath

-The Battle of Mikatagahara was one of the most famous battles of Takeda Shingen's campaigns and one of "the most notable demonstrations of cavalry tactics" of the Sengoku period.
+The Battle of Mikatagahara was one of the most famous battles of Takeda Shingen's campaigns and one of the most notable demonstrations of cavalry tactics of the Sengoku period.
 The battle was also Tokugawa Ieyasu's most decisive defeat, featuring the effective annihilation of Ieyasu's army and the daimyo himself only narrowly escaping death through a bluff and perilous night attack.
 According to the Japanese calendar, the battle was fought on the 22nd day of the 12th month of the 3rd year of Genki.

 For Shingen, there would be no following attack on Hamamatsu as he would be fatally wounded in February 1573 at the Siege of Noda Castle and die in May 1573.